 THE-4604 Counseling and Christian Thought

 A course intended to provide the student with Christian theological foundations for counseling, including an understanding of how spirituality, religion, and psychology intersect.
-Prerequisite: Admission to the CCM Program and PSY-4602 Orientation to CCM.
+Prerequisite: Admission to the CCM program and PSY-4602.

 PSY-4624 Individual Counseling Theories